Elyahu41/AndroidFlashlightApp/README.md

 # Simple Android Flashlight App
-This was a final project for my android developement class.
+This was a final project for my android development class.
 I created a simple flashlight as my final project.
 There's a big button to turn on and off the flashlight and an option to change the background color of the app.
 Feel free to download the APK on the right of the page!